Getting Your Home Ready to Sell: A Checklist

 - Disinfect bathrooms, replace toilet seats (low cost and big for buyers), and polish fixtures

-- kitchen appliances need to be scoured, polished (Sheila shine works wonders)
+- Kitchen appliances need to be scoured and polished (Sheila shine works wonders)

 - Scour and organize the fridge and freezer

-Keep it up— you’ll need to keep clean the whole time your home is on the market, touch up every time the home is going to be shown.
+Keep it up— you’ll need to keep it clean the whole time your home is on the market, and touch it up every time the home is going to be shown.